silabs-KrisY/cp210x_bootloader_activation/README.md

 | PA3           | Target RX                     | 11                     | TX         |
 | PA2           | Target TX                     | 36                     | RX         |

-## Installing and Running on Raspberry Pi
+## Installing and Running on Raspberry Pi Using Python

 1. Clone the repo.